 Sony, BMW, GlaxoSmithKline, Virgin, Bank of Scotland, BAE Systems, Barnes & Noble, Wella, McLaren, Saatchi & Saatchi, The Metropolitan Police

-He recently hosted his own American TV talk show with guests including, Simon Cowell, Harvey Weinstein, Sir Ken Robinson, Michelle Mone, Paul Oakenfold, Richard E Grant, Lulu, Sir Roger Moore, Kirsty Young and Roger Daltrey.
+He recently hosted his own American TV talk show with guests including, Simon Cowell, Sir Ken Robinson, Michelle Mone, Paul Oakenfold, Richard E Grant, Lulu, Sir Roger Moore, Kirsty Young and Roger Daltrey.